stellar-deprecated/docs/guides/anchor.md

     if (assetAmount <= userBalance) {
       // Debit  the user's internal lumen balance by the amount of lumens they are withdrawing store([userID, userBalance - assetAmount, assetCode, assetIssuer], "UserBalances");
-      // Save the transaction information in the StellarWithrawals table store([userID, destinationAddress, assetAmount, assetCode, assetIssuer, "pending"], "StellarPayments");
+      // Save the transaction information in the StellarPayments table store([userID, destinationAddress, assetAmount, assetCode, assetIssuer, "pending"], "StellarPayments");
     } else {
       // If the user doesn't have required amount, you can alert them